Beyblade: Fierce Battle: Release

 Toho released the film in Japan alongside Ape Escape The Movie: Battle for the Golden Pippo Helmet on August 17, 2002.
 The film grossed $3,216,050 at the box office to rank as the 68th highest-grossing film in the country that year.
 To promote the movie, Takao Aoki drew a partial adaptation that ran in CoroCoro Comic, which was later republished in the final tankōbon of the Beyblade manga released by Shogakukan and Viz Media.
 VAP released the film on VHS and DVD in Japan on March 21, 2003.
 Takara produced movie specific tops that were released via ticket purchase campaigns, preorders for the home video release and through Beyblade blind boxes.
 Warner Music Japan published a 21-song soundtrack CD on August 7, 2002.

-An English version, produced by Nelvana, was released as direct-to-video by Miramax Family in North America on March 22, 2005.
-The original score was replaced with reused music from the English dub of the TV series, and the film is presented in a 1.33:1 crop, instead of the Japanese release's 1.78:1 aspect ratio.
+An English version, co-produced by Nelvana Limited, was released as direct-to-video by Miramax Family in North America on March 22, 2005.
+Citication Needed The original score was replaced with reused music from the English dub of the TV series, and the film is presented in a 1.33:1 pan and scan format, instead of the Japanese release's 1.78:1 format.
 The release includes a bonus featurette on the production of the English dub alongside highlights of the 2004 Beyblade World Championship.
 Echo Bridge Home Entertainment later reissued the DVD in 2012 and 2013.
 The film premiered in Canada on YTV on March 4, 2006 and in the United States on Cartoon Network on November 21, 2009.

 Unlike the other Disney-era content of the Miramax library, an English version has not been reissued by Paramount Home Entertainment via Miramax Family.

 It also aired in Hindi dub in India on Hungama TV.

-Reception

-John Sinnott of DVDTalk remarked “This movie of battling tops just seemed stupid.”